Kisky3/TOEIC/README.md

 18.`postage`: the money charged for mailing a letter, carrying a parcel.

-19.`prrofread`: to read and mark corrections on.
+19.`proofread`: to read and mark corrections on.

+20.`stationary`: writing materials, as pens; pencils, paper and envelopes.